aosabook/500lines/template-engine/chapter.md

 though the compilation process was a bit more complicated, it only had to run once, while the execution of the compiled code ran many times, and was faster than interpreting a data structure many times.

+It seems more complicated to compile the template to Python, and it is a little bit more complicated, but it's not as bad as you might think.
+And besides, it's fun.
+Any developer can tell you, it's more fun to write a program to write a program than it is to write a program!

+Because of the focus on coverage.py's speed, this template engine uses some micro-optimizations.
+These are unusual techniques in the code that look odd at first, but are used to gain tiny improvements in speed.
+They are only justified for code that is executed repeatedly, and is shown to be a performance bottleneck.
+Developers will disagree on how much micro-optimization is justified, and some beginners will overdo it.
+The micro-optimizations here were added after timing experiments showed that they improved the speed, if only a little bit.

+These micro-optimizations can be instructive, as they make use of some exotic aspects of Python, but don't over-use them in your own code.

 ## Compiling to Python